valhristov/valhristov.github.io/index.md

 # About Me

+I am a software engineer at Inexto.
+Apart from designing and developing products, I enjoy training junior developers and talking with customers.
+I have strong interest in software architecture and design, and trying new things and using latest tech is something I love to do.

-## Valeri Hristov
+## Contact
-- Current Address: Route de Courte Raie 5E, Founex, Switzerland
+- Current Address: Founex, Switzerland
 - Phone: +41 76 251 91 96
 - [LinkedIn](https://www.linkedin.com/in/valeri-hristov-771baa131/)